mkeen/rxcouch/README.md

 CouchDB is initialized with: `(RxCouchConfig, AuthorizationBehavior?, Observable<CouchDBCredentials>?)`

-An `RxCouchConfig`, when passed into the CouchDB initializer, must have a `dbName` property at minimum.
-It can also have optional properties, which have the following default values:
+An `RxCouchConfig` looks like this by default:

-`host`: localhost
+{ `host`: 'localhost'
 `port`: 5984
 `ssl`: false
-`trackChanges`: true
+`trackChanges`: true,
+`dbName`: '_users' }

 ### Configuring Authentication

-CouchDB supports [Basic Authentication as well as Cookie Authentication](https://docs.couchdb.org/en/stable/api/server/authn.html).
-This library only supports Cookie Authentication.
+CouchDB supports [Basic Auth, Cookies, and JWT](https://docs.couchdb.org/en/stable/api/server/authn.html) authentication schemes.
+This library supports Cookies or JWT (bearer token).
+For development purposes only, this library also supports open installs of couchdb without security.

-Let's take a look at how to initialize RxCouch for connecting to a CouchDB database that has Authentication configured.
+Let's take a look at how to initialize RxCouch for connecting to a CouchDB database that has Cookie Authentication configured.

 ```typescript
 import { BehaviorSubject } from 'rxjs';